 Every winter the Exeter Historical Society invites students in grades 6 to 12 to compete for the Nancy Carnegie Merrill History Award in honor of our esteemed former curator for her invaluable contributions to the preservation and interpretation of our local history.

 A panel of judges choose the essay entries from each division (Middle School and High School) that best meet the criteria of outstanding achievement in format, historical accuracy, originality and style.
-The winners of the essay contest each receive a $100 prize and the winning papers are read by the authors at our annual Youth Night awards ceremony on Tuesday, April 18, 2017.
-The deadline for essay submission is Saturday, March 18, 2017, at noon.
-More information about the essay contest, as well as the official cover sheet, can be found here.
+The winners of the essay contest each receive a $100 prize and the winning papers are read by the authors at our annual Youth Night awards ceremony in late April.
+The deadline for essay submission is in late March.
+More information about the essay contest, as well as the official cover sheet, will be posted each year in January.

-Students interested in creating Exeter History Minute-like videos are welcome to participate again this year.
-The best entries in the video category will be shown at the Youth Night awards ceremony, and will be promoted through the historical society's social media channels.
+Students interested in creating Exeter History Minute-like videos will be welcome to participate again next year.
+The best entries in the video category are shown at the Youth Night awards ceremony, and are promoted through the historical society's social media channels.
 (Please note that there is no monetary prize for entries in the video category.)
 While the essay contest is limited to one entrant per essay, the video may have multiple participants per submission.
-Criteria for video submissions can be found here.
-The deadline for submitting a video is Saturday, March 25, 2017, at noon.
+Past criteria for video submissions can be found here.
+The deadline for submitting a video is also in late March.

 It is our hope that the Nancy Carnegie Merrill Award will foster an appreciation for our community and an interest in its past.
 The contest and Youth Night are generously sponsored by Service Credit Union.